 AI becomes more commonplace and accepted

 From Amazon Echo to Siri to Facebook, AI is becoming more integrated into our daily activities.
 In fact, using AI is almost becoming second nature.
-Asking Siri for help, Amazon Echo solving murders… these trends will continue, and although there may be occasional backlash, AI in our daily lives will be accepted widely.
+Asking Siri for help, Amazon Echo solving murders… these trends will continue, and although there may be the occasional backlash, AI in our daily lives will be accepted widely.

 Trust issues, news bots